-All (non-consumable) textbooks are the property of the G. E. Peters Adventist School and are rented to the students.
-All non-consumable textbooks must be returned to the school at the end of the school year.
+All non-consumable textbooks are the property of the G. E. Peters Adventist School.
+They are rented to the students and must be returned to the school at the end of the school year.
 A charge will be assessed for any book(s) lost, stolen, or damaged.
 It is the responsibility of each student to take proper care of his/her books.
 All textbooks must be covered within one (1) week after receiving them.
-Teachers will conduct a textbook review at the end of each quarter.
+Teachers will conduct a textbook review at the end of each quarter and report the results to the office.